TridosVilakroma/Scythe/level_editor/level_editor/README.md

 down key- Decrease level counter. (output in console)
 	This changes the level you will save/load into.

+number keys- Change the currently equiped tileset you are working with.(output in console)

 enter key- Save current screen as a level, into a file of "current level counter"

 space bar key- Load a file of "current level counter", onto screen.